ariacomputer/aLEDp/README.md

 ### **rem (;)**
 #### *Comment*

-Ignore anything following rem or ;, including in the middle of a command.
+Ignore anything following "rem" or ";", including in the middle of a command.

 ***Examples***
 `rem This is a comment`